 Fast-tracking streamlines permitting and construction so custom office buildings and industrial facilities can be built and operational in as little as six months.
 This is at least 50% less time than the typical non-fast-track construction time of 12 to 18 months or more.
 The Department of Economic Development will also assist fast-track companies in locating and setting up temporary training facilities at our Advanced Technology Center during construction so business operations can begin simultaneously with the move-in date.

 City staff provides technical knowledge and explains city requirements and processes.
-Meetings may be held at any phase of a project – due diligence, pre-design, pre-submittal, or post-review.
-For more information, contact the Development Services Center at (757) 385-8277 or firstname.lastname@example.org.
+Meetings may be held at any phase of a project – due diligence, pre-design, pre-submittal or post-review.
+Request a meeting or contact the Development Services Center at (757) 385-8277 or firstname.lastname@example.org.

 Energy-Efficient Buildings Tax Reduction

 A special tax rate is available to qualified residential and commercial energy-efficient buildings, not including the land on which they are located.
 Qualified buildings must be determined to be energy-efficient buildings by a qualified licensed engineer or contractor who is not related to the applicant, as required by Section 58.1-3221.2 of the Code of Virginia.
 The current reduced rate is $0.84 per $100 of assessed value.

 YesOceana APZ-1 Incentives

 The YesOceana program was developed to meet the requirements of the Base Realignment and Closure (BRAC) Commission to protect our residents and keep the Navy’s East Coast master jet base, Naval Air Station Oceana, in Virginia Beach.
 This innovative program consists of zoning ordinances and economic incentives to foster the conversion of nonconforming businesses in the Accident Potential Zone 1 (APZ-1) into conforming ones and relocating ones that can not be converted to another part of Virginia Beach.